rwr-community-dev/HB1/README.md

 * Kulakov
   - fire/reload animation feels bugged, I always try to reload after firing my last shot, and it just doesn't register.
   - Also seems to be bugged when shooting from elevation, shots go very far past the aimed spot.
   - Shooting the Kulakov sounds like someone is eating a potato chip.
-Not sure if intended or not.
+Not sure if intended or not. <<I recorded it myself at home.
+Feel free to replace it with a better one --KFredfox